-Redwood tree root systems influence stream channels that flow through forests (NHE 2016a).
+Redwood tree root systems influence stream channels that flow through forests (NHE 2017).
 Redwood trees generally have relatively shallow root systems that can extend over 100 feet from the base of the tree.
 Roots of multiple trees also intertwine, increasing the stability of these trees during flood events or high winds.
-Thus, a redwood tree on the bank of a stream channel is far less likely to be toppled from lateral erosion than trees with localized, vertical root systems (NHE 2016a).
+Thus, a redwood tree on the bank of a stream channel is far less likely to be toppled from lateral erosion than trees with localized, vertical root systems (NHE 2017).
 Numerous existing undercut redwoods have persisted at MWNM for at least 15 years since they were last photographed (Shoulders personal observation, 2017).

 The altered flow dynamics that are anticipated to result following riprap removal and LWD installation could potentially destabilize redwood trees in the vicinity of the channel.
-Under

-Alternative 1, there are approximately 130 trees greater than 1-foot DBH within one channel width (approximately 33 feet) of Redwood Creek within the areas proposed for riprap removal and LWD installation.
+Under Alternative 1, there are approximately 130 trees greater than 1-foot DBH within one channel width (approximately 33 feet) of Redwood Creek within the areas proposed for riprap removal, riprap burial, and LWD installation.
 The majority of these trees are redwoods.
 Of these trees, approximately 23 are located between the top of bank and the active channel.
-Approximately 15 trees are located within the projected long term channel evolution identified by NHE in their 2016 report (NHE 2016a).
+Approximately 15 trees are located within the projected long term channel evolution identified by NHE in their 2017 report (NHE 2017).
 Although these 15 trees are located within project channel evolution zone, as described above redwoods are less likely to be toppled than other tree species.
 In recent years, several redwood trees have fallen at MWNM (largely those rooted on steep slopes), but none of the partially undermined redwood trees along the channel have fallen.
-Even during periods of elevated erosion and channel migration such as prior to the 1930s, there is no documentation that high erosion levels led to increased toppling of old-growth redwoods along Redwood Creek due to channel erosion (NHE 2016a).
+Even during periods of elevated erosion and channel migration such as prior to the 1930s, there is no documentation that high erosion levels led to increased toppling of old-growth redwoods along Redwood Creek due to channel erosion (NHE 2017).

 If one or more of these trees falls into the creek, it would add more beneficial LWD to the creek, as well as creating light gaps that are known to enhance riparian biodiversity as well as enhance redwood regeneration (Lorimer et al. 2009; Van Pelt et al. 2016).
 Tree fall due to creek movement is a natural disturbance within redwood forests, to which redwood forests are adapted (Lorimer et al. 2009).
 If the presence of riprap artificially hardening the banks of Redwood Creek has prevented the toppling of adjacent redwoods over the past, this may have been delaying natural processes that would have occurred in the absence of riprap.
 Within MWNM, current density of trees greater than 0.16-foot DBH is 430 ± 31 individuals (Steers et al. 2014).
 This is within goals identified for healthy forests on Mt.
 Tamalpais (Burns et al. 2016).
-As described by Save the Redwood Creek is not anticipated to significantly reduce tree density within MWNM (Burns et al. 2016).
+As described by Save the Redwoods League, natural recruitment of riparian redwood trees or other tree species into Redwood Creek is not anticipated to significantly reduce tree density within MWNM (Burns et al. 2016).

-Heavy equipment, movement of logs for LWD, and the presence of construction crews would result in trampling of understory vegetation.
+Heavy equipment (including a small excavator used for removal of segment R6), movement of logs for LWD, and the presence of construction crews would result in trampling of understory vegetation.
 These would be short-term adverse impacts to understory vegetation.
+BMP methods to avoid impacts to vegetation would be used (see Appendix D).
+In addition, plywood or other measures to prevent soil compaction can be used under the equipment.
 As described above, disturbed areas would be revegetated as part of the Proposed Action, per BIO-15.